CrosswaveOmega/JSPyBridge_Async/README.md

 This is a fork of [JSPyBridge](https://github.com/extremeheat/JSPyBridge) by extremeheat

-It was created in the hopes of providing better asyncio compatibility for the defined `javascript` package, and in the process turned into a refactor of `javascript` into a more object oriented approach to provide better organization amd to eliminate the need for global variables in specific locations.
+It was created in the hopes of providing better asyncio compatibility for the defined `javascript` package, and in the process turned into a refactor of `javascript` into a more object oriented approach to provide better organization and to eliminate the need for global variables in specific locations.

 As the purpose of this fork was only to modify the `javascript` package, it's specifically for running Node.js from Python.
 No changes are made to `pythonia`.
 ### current installation